itsmichaelbtw/custom-webpack-config/README.md

 A custom webpack configuration used without the CLI tool [Create React App](https://reactjs.org/docs/create-a-new-react-app.html)

+Feel free to template this configuration, just remember to change the `README` and update the `app.json` to your liking

 ### `npm install`

 Installs required dependencies used for a react environment